-Strategic thinkers see questions before they see solutions.
+Smart strategic thinking starts with seeing questions before seeing solutions.
 Ever hear someone say, “That’s a good question.”
 It usually means someone has just asked an interruptive question, designed to slow everyone’s thinking, so they reflect and plan before they act.

 The strategic thinking side of marketing is logical and has to map out a range of decision trees that intersect, by imagining how events will play out in the future.
 The risk of being only strategic is that, if you think too long, you may spiral around, unable to decide.
 Moreover, you may miss an opportunity window.

 Opposite to a strategic thinker is the instinctual thinker who jumps in quickly to find answers before they even know the right question.
 Their brains move fast; they use emotional impulse and intuitive gut feel.
 They want action now and get easily frustrated by delays.
-They believe it is better to do something than sit and wait around.
-They see strategic people as stuck running around in circles, as they try to figure out the right question.
+And, they believe it is better to do something than sit and wait around.
+As a result, they see strategic people as stuck running around in circles, as they try to figure out the right question.
 Instead, these instinctual leaders choose emotion over logic.
 While a “make it happen” attitude gets things done, if they go too fast, their actions may solve the wrong problem.

 Brand leaders must be both strategic and intuitive.
 Learn to change brain speeds.
-Slow down the thinking when faced with challenging issue and move quickly with your best instincts on execution.
+Smart strategic thinking forces you to slow down the thinking when faced with challenging issue and move quickly with your best instincts on execution.

 The five elements of smart strategic thinking

 Everyone says they are a strategic thinker, yet few are.
 Early in my career, I confess that I was more of an instinctual marketer.
-To learn strategic thinking, we need to slow down and organize our thoughts.
+To learn to be a smart strategic thinking, we need to slow down and organize our thoughts.
 Here are the five elements that make up smart strategic thinking:

 1. Set a vision of what you want for your brand